 #3 Ask your guests to bring along plastic boxes to take home macarons

 They do get excited if you involve them early on.
-They may also bring along some of the ingredients (except for the egg whites perhaps) such as decorations, almonds, icing sugar, etc.
+They may also bring along some of the ingredients (except for the egg whites perhaps) such as decorations, almonds, icing sugar, etc. Another option is to ask for snacks and beverages.

 #4 Have at least two fillings ready before your guests arrive